What Types of Performance Testing Should You Use?

 Endurance Testing

-Often referred to as soak testing, endurance testing entails assessing how well an application performs over an extended period of time under a constant load.
-The objective is to evaluate the behavior of the application while it is running continuously, looking for problems like memory leaks, resource depletion, or gradual performance decline.
+Commonly referred to as soak testing, endurance testing is a type of testing to check how well an application functions over a period of time under constant load.
+It could be said then that with endurance testing, the application was evaluated based on its operation for an extended time.
+The test aims to expose defects associated with beyond-period continuous operation of the application, such as memory leakage, resource exhaustion, or gradual performance deterioration.
 The application's stability and dependability during extended usage scenarios are ensured in part via endurance testing.

 Volume Testing